Navigating Digital Skills: IT Roles That Healthcare Can’t Go Without

 Clinical Informatics Specialist

-Clinical informatics is the application of technology to healthcare delivery.
+The clinical informatics is an application of technology to healthcare delivery.
 Clinical informatics specialists are responsible for developing and implementing technology solutions that improve patient care, increase efficiency, and reduce costs.

 The role of the clinical informatics specialist is to bridge the gap between clinical staff and technology.
 They work closely with healthcare providers to understand their workflows and identify opportunities for technology to improve patient outcomes.
 They also collaborate with IT staff to develop and implement technology solutions that meet the needs of clinical staff.